Exact training of Restricted Boltzmann machines on intrinsically low dimensional data

-where $m^{\pm}=m_1\pm m_2$ and $\omega\in[0,\pi[$ is the angle made by the normal vector $\n$ to the charged lines with the $m_1$ axe.
-Again this can be optimized efficiently by performing the natural gradient ascent of the LL as is shown on Figure~\ref{fig:2drbm}.
-Here a large number of features have been predefined on a regular lattice of the $(\omega,\theta)$ plane, in order to obtain a continuous charge distribution and a smooth free energy landscape.
-Again, for this kind of problem our experiments (not shown) indicate that standard RBM training procedures fail by a large margin.
+where $m^{\pm}=m_1\pm m_2\in[-1,1]$ and $\omega_j\in[0,\pi[$ are the angles made by the charged lines with the $m_2$ axis.
+The result of the natural gradient ascent of the LL is shown on Fig.~\ref{fig:2drbm}.
+Here a large number of features $(\omega_j,z_j)\in[0,\pi]\times[-1,1]$ have been predefined on a regular lattice in order to obtain a continuous charge distribution and a smooth free energy landscape (see more details in SM, Appendix~\ref{app:exp}).
+Finally, in both study cases the standard RBM training fails for two distinct reasons unveiled by the Coulomb picture (see SM, Appendix~\ref{app:exp}): (i) the Gibbs sampling is plagued by the presence of first-order phase transitions with respect to an annealing temperature; (ii) the charged hyperplanes get easily trapped by Coulomb barriers formed by the clusters of data , a pitfall bypassed by the convex ``Coulomb'' relaxation.

-\paragraph*{Conclusion.} The specific treatment presented here could be used directly as it is for practical applications involving intrinsically $3$-d data but presumably not beyond $d=3$.
-Nevertheless our main goal was to understand better the optimization problem posed by the RBM training.
-The Coulomb relaxation presented here opens many options for algorithmic developments, in order in particular to address the shortcomings of the RBM model identified in this letter and to explore further the possibility of tackling unsupervised learning via regularized linear regressions.
+\paragraph*{Discussion.} \textemdash~The physical picture of the RBM emerging here, in addition to identifying and disentangling via Eqs.~(\ref{eq:nuj},\ref{eq:nj}) the role played by some key factors, underlines the importance of two distinct aspects of learning a high dimensional distribution : the ordered part corresponding to global statistical patterns and the fluctuations around these patterns encoding possibly short range correlations or corresponding to noise.
+Under a flat intrinsic space hypothesis our formalism decouples them and gives indications of how to learn them separately in order to obtain high quality models that are needed in scientific applications, when default RBM algorithms are thwarted by low dimensional global patterns as we see in our experiments.
+Among many possible developments we foresee that the ``Coulomb'' convex relaxation could be used to fine-tune some otherwise poorly trained RBM, and opens the intriguing possibility of tackling unsupervised learning via regularized linear regressions.

 \paragraph*{Acknowledgments} A.D. was supported by the Comunidad de Madrid and the Complutense University of Madrid (Spain) through the Atracción de Talento program (Ref.
 2019-T1/TIC-13298).

 \begin{appendix}